-According to the GAO-16-464SP report, appropriations are a Federal agency's legal authority to spend or obligate funds.
+&lt;sup>5 According to the GAO-16-464SP report, Principles of Federal Appropriations Law, Chapter 2 - The Legal Framework, Fourth Edition, 2016 Revision, March 10, 2016, appropriations are a Federal agency's legal authority to spend or obligate funds.
 According to the Fiscal Law Overview from the DoD Standards of Conduct Office, an obligation is a commitment that creates a legal liability of the Government for payment.
 For example, when a contract is signed, it creates a legal liability for the Government to pay the contractor in accordance with the terms of the contract.

-OMB Circular No. A-11, "Preparation, Submission, and Execution of the Budget," June 2018, Revised December 23, 2020.
-Although OMB Circular No. A-11 was revised in April 2021, we used the December 2020 revision because the audit scope was the fourth quarter FY 2020.
+&lt;sup>6 OMB Circular No. A-11, "Preparation, Submission, and Execution of the Budget," June 2018, Revised December 23, 2020.
+Although OMB Circular No. A-11 was revised in April 2021, the audit team used the December 2020 revision because the audit scope was the fourth quarter of FY 2020.

-OMB MAX Collect is a shared database developed by OMB for Federal agencies to update program activity data in the President's budget.
+&lt;sup>7 The OMB MAX Collect is a shared database developed by OMB for Federal agencies to update program activity data in the President's budget.